 - pinch of salt

-In a mixing bowl, cream together butter, granulated sugar and brown sugar for 3-4 minutes, until light and fluffy.
+In a mixing bowl, cream together butter, granulated sugar for 3-4 minutes, until light and fluffy.

 Add milk, vanilla, and salt and mix to combine.